kgmyatthu/haxolio/README.md

 # What's Haxolio

 Haxolio is a stylish portfolio template with mini markdown blog renderer written in React.
 Haxolio utilized hash routing meaning it is fully compitable to host on github pages and other static site hosting platform.
 The api for blog is powered by an API server called [Haxolio-api](https://github.com/kmt29/haxolio-api).
-Using github pages to host the frontend and heroku to host backend api server is a recommended architecture as it cost absolutely nothing.
+Haxolio uses threejs to applied 3D effect of images with custom shaders written in glsl.

 # Quickpeak